tysker/cloud_devops_lab/README.md

 This stage establishes the baseline infrastructure but does not yet deploy applications.

+### Stage 5 - DNS & Domain Management

+The domain `clouddevopslab.eu` is registered at simply.com and delegated to Cloudflare for DNS management and security features.

+#### DNS Flow

+- Domain registered at simply.com
+- Nameservers delegated to Cloudflare
+- DNS records managed in Cloudflare
+- Application traffic will later be proxied via Cloudflare

+#### Current Records

+- `clouddevopslab.eu` → A record → application server
+- `www.clouddevopslab.eu` → A record → application server

+At this stage, DNS records exist but application traffic is not yet exposed.

 ## Learning Log

 A chronological log describing the work done in each stage.